top of page

 A Vision for the Future

 Imagine an America where, in ten years, infant mortality drops, child poverty is drastically reduced, and parents have the supports they need to nurture their children and avoid child maltreatment.
 All families have access to quality health and child care.
 Gun violence no longer threatens our children.
+Children are protected from climate-related traumas.
 And every school is a place of learning, support, and opportunity.

 Family-friendly workplace policies will be the norm, and communities will flourish as systemic inequalities are dismantled.
 Businesses will thrive as they invest in the well-being of families, ensuring a generation of well-educated, healthy, productive workers.